-To address the data challenge, we introduce \textbf{\textit{Re$^3$Align}} (§\ref{sec:dataset_construction}), the first large-scale dataset for author-in-the-loop ARG, comprising 3.4k complete paper records with 440k sentence-level edit annotations and 15k aligned review–response–edit triplets.
-We further propose \textbf{\textit{REspGen}} (§\ref{sec:respgen}), an author-in-the-loop ARG framework supporting multiple forms of author input and enabling controllable generation over response planning and length, with modular components and iterative refinement guided by \textbf{\textit{REspEval}} (§\ref{sec:respeval}).
-REspEval moves beyond similarity-based evaluation, providing over 20 novel metrics for controllability, input utilization (including factuality and coverage), response quality including targeting, specificity, and convincingness, and discourse characteristics such as tone–stance profiles and transitions.
-Finally, we experiment with five state-of-the-art (SOTA) LLMs across nine settings to systematically analyze effects of author signals, input design, attribute control, and evaluation-guided refinement (§\ref{sec:results_discussion}).
-Our work makes four key \textbf{contributions}: \begin{itemize}[itemsep=0pt, parsep=0pt] \item A first large dataset of review–response–edit triplets with rich annotations, enabling a new formulation of the ARG task; \item An author-in-the-loop ARG framework supporting flexible author input, multi-attribute control, and evaluation-guided refinement; \item A comprehensive evaluation framework with 20+ novel metrics for controllability, input utilization, response quality, and discourse; \item Extensive experiments across five LLMs and nine settings, yielding insights into ARG behavior under varied inputs and controls. \end{itemize}
+To address these challenges, we introduce \textbf{\textit{Re$^3$Align}} (§\ref{sec:dataset_construction}), the first large-scale dataset for author-in-the-loop ARG, comprising 3.4k complete paper records with 440k sentence-level edit annotations and 15k aligned review–response–edit triplets.
+We further propose \textbf{\textit{REspGen}} (§\ref{sec:respgen}), an author-in-the-loop ARG framework supporting various levels of author input specificity and enabling controllable generation over response planning and length, with iterative refinement guided by \textbf{\textit{REspEval}} (§\ref{sec:respeval}).
+REspEval provides over 20 novel metrics spanning controllability, input utilization (factual grounding and coverage), response quality (targeting, specificity, and convincingness), and discourse characteristics (tone–stance profiles and transitions).
+Finally, we experiment with five SOTA LLMs across nine settings to systematically analyze the effects of author signals, input specificity, attribute control, and evaluation-guided refinement (§\ref{sec:results_discussion}).
+Our work makes four key \textbf{contributions}: \begin{itemize}[itemsep=0pt, parsep=0pt] \item The first large dataset of review–response–edit triplets with rich annotations, enabling a new formulation of the ARG task; \item An author-in-the-loop ARG framework supporting flexible author input, multi-attribute control, and evaluation-guided refinement; \item A comprehensive evaluation suite with 20+ novel metrics for controllability, input utilization, response quality, and discourse; \item Extensive experiments across five LLMs and nine settings, yielding insights into ARG behavior under varied inputs and controls, and cross-dimensional trade-offs. \end{itemize}

-This work establishes a new paradigm of author-in-the-loop response generation and evaluation, bridging author expertise and intent with NLP assistance to support effective and efficient response writing while preserving the essential role of human engagement in scholarly communication.
+This work provides the first systematic formalization and study of author-in-the-loop response generation and evaluation, bridging author expertise and intent with NLP assistance to support effective and efficient author response writing.